abitravers1989/prime_numbers_application_FMP_TTest/README.md

 # What would you do if you had more time?

+controller.js

+Additional functionality; if the user input an invalid number it loops back to the start of the programme automatically, instead of user having to re-start it.

 # What was the key criteria?

 performant prime algorithm which can generate large primes